Lionel Hampton: Later career

 During the 1960s, Hampton's groups were in decline; he was still performing what had succeeded for him earlier in his career.
 He did not fare much better in the 1970s, though he recorded actively for his Who's Who in Jazz record label, which he founded in 1977/1978.

 Beginning in February 1984, Hampton and his band played at the University of Idaho's annual jazz festival, which was renamed the Lionel Hampton Jazz Festival the following year.
 In 1987, the UI's school of music was renamed for Hampton, the first university music school named for a jazz musician.

 During much of the 1980s, some notable sidemen in Hampton's orchestra included Thomas Chapin, Paul Jeffrey, Frankie Dunlop, Arvell Shaw, John Colianni, Oliver Jackson and George Duvivier.
 Hampton remained active until a stroke in Paris in 1991 led to a collapse on stage.
 That incident, combined with years of chronic arthritis, forced him to cut back drastically on performances.
 However, he did play at the Smithsonian National Museum of American History in 2001 shortly before his death.
+On April 15, 2002, the United States Congress celebrated Hampton's life and "resolved by the Senate (the House of Representatives concurring), That the Congress, on behalf of the American people, extends its birthday greetings and best wishes to Lionel Hampton on the occasion of his 94th birthday."

-Hampton died from congestive heart failure at Mount Sinai Hospital, New York City, on August 31, 2002.
-He was interred at the Woodlawn Cemetery, Bronx, New York.
-His funeral was held on September 7, 2002, and featured a performance by Wynton Marsalis and David Ostwald's Gully Low Jazz Band at Riverside Church in Manhattan; the procession began at The Cotton Club in Harlem.
+Hampton died at age 94 from congestive heart failure at Mount Sinai Hospital in New York City on August 31, 2002.
+His funeral was held a week later on September 7 and featured a performance by Wynton Marsalis and David Ostwald's Gully Low Jazz Band at Riverside Church in Manhattan; the Saturday procession began at The Cotton Club in Harlem.
+Speakers at his funeral included U.S. representatives Charles Rangel and John Conyers and former president George H. W. Bush; Hampton was interred at Woodlawn Cemetery in The Bronx.